noi-techpark/git-workshop/README.md

 git push
 ```

-The other users then need to pull you changes.
+The other users then needs to pull you changes.

 # Working with branches
 Git branches allow you to work on different features, bug fixes, or experiments without interfering with the main codebase.